Schockwav3/SMILESGeneratorPredictor/README.md

     reward = -7.5
 ```

-3. log-probs calculation: For each sequence, the log probability of its generation is calculated.
+3. **Log-Probs calculation:** For each sequence, the log probability of its generation is calculated.

     - `logit, _ = self.model(sequence)`: The generated sequence input `(sequence)` is passed through the model `(self.model)`.
 The model returns `logits`, which represent the raw values of the probabilities over the entire vocabulary for each position in the sequence.
 These `logits` are passed through the log softmax function `(F.log_softmax)` to calculate the log probabilities `(log_probs)`.
 For each position in the sequence, the log probability of the actual generated token is extracted.

     - `log_probs.append(log_prob.sum())`: The sum of the log probabilities for the entire sequence is calculated and added to `log_probs`.
 This sum represents the log probability of the entire generated sequence.

-4. loss calculation: A policy loss is calculated, which indicates how the model should adjust its probabilities in order to obtain more positive rewards in the future.
+4. **Loss calculation:** A policy loss is calculated, which indicates how the model should adjust its probabilities in order to obtain more positive rewards in the future.

     - `policy_loss = -log_probs * rewards`: The product of log_probs and rewards gives the value that indicates how well the model generated this sequence based on the reward received.
 The negative sign (`-`) is used because we want to minimise the loss, but the goal is to maximise the rewards (higher rewards for better sequences).

     - `policy_loss = policy_loss.mean()`: The average policy loss over all generated sequences is calculated.
 This average value is used as the final loss that the model wants to minimise.

-5. backpropagation: The calculated loss is used for the backpropagation to calculate the gradients and update the weights of the model.
+5. **Backpropagation:** The calculated loss is used for the backpropagation to calculate the gradients and update the weights of the model.

     - `self.optimizer.zero_grad()`: Before calculating the gradients, all previously calculated gradients are set to zero

     - `policy_loss.backward()`: Calculates the gradients of the policy loss with respect to all parameters in the model.
 These gradients indicate the direction and amount of adjustment required for each model parameter to minimise the loss.

-6. optimisation: The optimiser parameters are updated to improve the model.
+6. **Optimisation:** The optimiser parameters are updated to improve the model.

     - `self.optimizer.step()`: After the gradients have been calculated, the optimiser `Adam` adjusts the model parameters based on these gradients.